Skip to main content

 Patch a Group

-To update only specific attributes of an existing group, send a PATCH request to /Groups/$GROUP_ID.
-Values in the request body for immutable or read-only fields will be ignored.
+Values in the request body for immutable or read-only fields (as defined in RFC-7643 §4.2) will be ignored.
 Fields that are omitted from the request body will be left unchanged.

-Note that the Beyond Identity SCIM server currently does not support atomic PATCH operations.
+Note: The Beyond Identity SCIM server currently does not support atomic PATCH operations.
 If a request contains multiple operations, the request may be partially applied.

-The Beyond Identity SCIM server also does not support modifying both a group and its membership in the same operation.
+The Beyond Identity SCIM server also does not support modifying both a group's attributes and its membership in the same operation.
 For example, a PATCH request to update a group's display name and its membership should specify two separate operations, one to update the display name and the other to modify the membership.

 Note that this method cannot be used to update any groups which were not created by SCIM, e.g. RBAC permission groups or other groups created through the Admin Console.